danomatika/PdParty/doc/PdParty_User_Guide.md

 * **libs**: global abstractions, see the "Libs Folder" section in Patching for PdParty below.
 * **recordings**: any recordings made using the Scene View on screen controls end up here, recordings are named using the patch/scene name appended with a timestamp (this will change to something better in the future)
-* **samples**: PdParty example patches and scenes
+* **samples**: example patches and scenes
 * **tests**: internal tests

 Feel free to delete samples and tests. **Do not delete the libs folder** as the abstractions inside are required.
 This folder is exposed to allow you to update/upgrade the global abstractions as well as satisfy the user upgradeability requirement for GPL licensed abstractions.
+If the libs folder is not ofund, PdParty falls back to including it's internal backup copy.

 These default folders can be restored on the Settings screen.